model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 * Producing an invalid value.

 Note: All solutions to verification challenges need to satisfy the criteria established in the [challenge book](../general-rules.md) in addition to the ones listed above.

+[^1]: Throughout this challenge, when we say "safe", it is identical to saying "does not exhibit undefined behavior".